-Vitamin C: It is found in citrus fruits like oranges, lemon, sweet lime, amla and Brussels sprouts.
+Vitamin C: It is found in citrus fruits like oranges, lemon, sweet lime, amla, and Brussels sprouts.
 It helps the body make collagen, which is essential for the skin, cartilage, tendons, ligaments, and blood vessels.
 It helps in healing wounds and repairing teeth and bones.
 Vitamin C is vital for optimal iron absorption too without which Anaemia can occur.
 Read more about the signs & symptoms of a vitamin C deficiency

 Vitamin D: Bone health is often compromised in women.
 Reduction in bone density in women is seen starting 30 years of age.
-Post menopause, women lose the hormone estrogen that robs the bones of calcium.
-Vitamin D should be adequate, to ensure stronger bones, and so that robust quantity of calcium is absorbed from the diet for the bones.
+Postmenopause, women lose the hormone estrogen that robs the bones of calcium.
+Vitamin D should be adequate, to ensure stronger bones, and so that a robust quantity of calcium is absorbed from the diet for the bones.
 Vitamin D is found in dairy products in small amounts, but mostly, our skin produces it from the sun.
 It is essential for our body, as it helps to absorb calcium.
 Soak in some early morning sun for 30 minutes to get your daily dose of vitamin D. Read more about why vitamin D is needed?